Turnout

 Gather Required Documentation for Your Application

-Applying for social security disability benefits for rheumatoid arthritis can feel overwhelming.
+Applying for benefits can feel overwhelming.
 We understand that gathering the right documentation is crucial to support your claim.
-To help you through this process, here’s a checklist of essential documents you’ll need:
+To help you through this process, here’s a checklist of documents you’ll need:

-1. Medical Records: Start by securing detailed medical records from all healthcare providers who have treated your rheumatoid arthritis.
+1. Medical Records: from all healthcare providers who have treated your condition.
 This should include:

 • Your diagnosis and treatment history